-Patricia Columbus-Powers started this high-end Native American fashion house that allows consumers to represent Native American success and contribute to empowering Native American designers to end cultural appropriation of Native American culture in fashion, provide employment to Native American felons, and promote healing and self-expression through art.
-Patricia was a feature in the Minnesota Alumni Magazine.
+Patricia started this high-end Native American fashion house that allows consumers to represent Native American success and contribute to empowering Native American designers to end cultural appropriation of Native American culture in fashion, provide employment to Native American felons, and promote healing and self-expression through art.
+Patricia was featured in the Minnesota Alumni Magazine.

 Minnesota Freedom Fund

-Chris Bulkley-Logston and Kaylea Brase founded Pure Paani, which provides portable, hand-operated water filtration devices to a network of micro-entrepreneurs living in communities in which potable water access is minimal.
+Pure Paani provides portable, hand-operated water filtration devices to a network of micro-entrepreneurs living in communities in which potable water access is minimal.
 Pure Paani plans on initiating a pilot study, which involves testing the effectiveness of the filter, gathering customer feedback, developing a product assembly procedure and assessing the business model.

 Beekeeping and Honey Networking in India